EXPERT-DRIVEN PENTEST PROCUREMENT

 What's a retest and why does it matter?

-A retest, or remediation validation, occurs when the penetration testing provider verifies that you have successfully fixed the vulnerabilities identified in their initial report.
+A retest occurs when the penetration testing provider verifies that you have successfully fixed the vulnerabilities identified in their initial report.
 It is critical for compliance standards (like SOC 2) which require proof of remediation.
-A retest confirms that your developers patched the issues correctly, providing an audit trail for board members, regulators, and customers.